-Scenario Planning is about thinking about what could happen in both the internal and external environment and considering how the business would deal with them.
+Scenario Planning is about thinking about what may happen in both the internal and external environment that would have a significant impact on the business and considering how it would deal with them.

 Our process ensures that the various scenarios are linked to the strategic plan so that the we can identify those that have the greatest potential impact on the goals and vision of the organisation.
-We achieve this by conducting a SWOT and PEST analysis with key people in the business.
-The results of these analyses are linked both to each other and to the strategic goals which allows us to identify those with the most potential impact.
+We achieve this by working with your management team to explore possible scenarios that may occur that could affect your business either positively or negatively.
+We use various tools and techniques to inform this process, including SWOT and PEST analyses.
+The results of these and other analyses are linked both to each other and to the strategic goals which allows us to identify those with the most potential impact.

 In addition, we have the people involved rank them in terms of the likelihood of the scenario happening and the impact that it would have on the business.
 Those that have the highest impact and are most likely to occur will be reviewed to come up with a plan of how the business would deal with each situation if it occurred.

 If you do not include Scenario Planning as part of your strategy creation process then perhaps it is time to consider it.